18 Engineering Resume Examples & Templates (Writing Guide)

 Many employers use the Applicant Tracking System software to discard unsuitable applications.
 Therefore, if your resume is difficult to read or is missing specific keywords, it is unlikely to be read by the hiring manager in the end.

-To ensure that your resume is compatible with most ATS programs, use simple bullet points and keywords that you found on the job posting.
+To ensure that it is compatible with most ATS programs, use simple bullet points and keywords that you found on the job posting.
 Using complex charts or images is also unwise, as the program may not read them.
 Likewise, permanently save your document in either .pdf or .doc formats.

 Use action verbs